What is Chikungunya?

 Chikungunya is primarily caused by the chikungunya virus (CHIKV), which is transmitted through Aedes mosquitoes.
 Environmental factors and regions where these mosquitoes thrive play a significant role in the spread of the virus.

-B. Environmental Factors and Regions
+2. Environmental Factors and Regions

-C. Other Factors
+3. Other Factors

-Additional Read: Home remedy for dengue
+Also Read: Home remedies for dengue

 Symptoms of Chikungunya